ozyurtf/cpu-scheduler/README.md

 In any given time, there might be many different processes that are in different states.

-State in here basically means the current activity of the process.
+State in here basically represents the current activity of the process.
 It is generally expressed with strings.

 A process can have many different states depending on its current activity: